Cryogenic2005/SC2001-Project-2-Dijkstra-Algorithm/README.md

 - *NO_OF_EDGES*: The number of edges in the graph, defaults to -1, which means a random number of edges will be generated.
 - *ALGORITHM*: The algorithm to be used, values can be **A**, **B** or **AB**.
 The corresponding implementation of Dijkstra's algorithm will be used for first 2 option, while both will be used for the last option.
 Defaults to **AB**.
 - *GENERATE_NEW_GRAPH*: Specify whether to generate a new random graph (1 for yes, 0 for no), defaults to 1.
+- *OUTPUT_TEXT*: Flag to output generated graph to a .txt file (1 for yes, 0 for no), defaults to 1.
 - *MAX_WEIGHT*: The maximum weight for the edges in the generated graph, defaults to 1000.
 Avoid making the number too high or there is risk of integer overflow.